 Amount Of Fillers Or Other Additives

 Molly, in any form (pill, capsule, tablet, crystallized powder) may contain a variety of fillers or contaminants.
-Decreasing the concentration of molly with these fillers will affect the potency of the smell of Molly.
+Decreasing the concentration of molly with these fillers will affect the potency as well as the smell of Molly.

 Cutting Molly With Other Drugs